This is a gear review about the Best Backpacking Stoves of 2023.

 Jetboils have a bit of a cult following.
 There are plenty of people who refuse to use anything else.

-What’s great about these stoves is that they are a complete integrated canister stove system.
-They include the burner, pot supports, the cooking pot, and a measuring cup which also works as a bowl.
+What’s great about these stoves is that they are a completely integrated canister stove system.
+They include a burner, pot supports, cooking pot, and a measuring cup which also works as a bowl.

 The reason Jetboil provides all this is that their stoves aren’t really compatible with any other kit.
 This is frustrating if you lose or damage the cooking pot.